 - assessing the strength of your case, if you're considering filing a complaint

 - preparing a complaint for you to file with the appropriate educational agency, and

 - representing you in court.

-For more information on how to find a lawyer, how to work with a lawyer, and how lawyers are paid (including a discussion on when the school district is required to pay your legal fees), read The Complete IEP Guide: How to Advocate for Your Special Ed Child, by Lawrence Siegel (Nolo).
+For information on how to find a lawyer and choose a special education attorney, see our article on finding an education lawyer.
+And for information on how special education lawyers are paid (including when the school district is required to pay your legal fees), read The Complete IEP Guide: How to Advocate for Your Special Ed Child, by Lawrence Siegel (Nolo).